 Since then, the Swedish-born director's star has been in the ascendancy, with a sequel to Lights Out in the pipeline and Sandberg attached to direct DC's upcoming superhero film Shazam!
 In the meantime though he's been busy working on a sequel to The Conjuring spin-off Annabelle.

-More an origin story than a straight-up sequel, Annabelle: Creation arrives in cinemas this week and we spoke to the director to talk about the new film, his meteoric rise so far and what we can expect from his take on the superhero genre...
+More an origin story than a straight-up sequel, Annabelle: Creation arrives in stores this week and ahead of the film's release in cinemas earlier this year, we spoke to the director to talk about the new film, his meteoric rise so far and what we can expect from his take on the superhero genre...